-Students in First Grade will enter via 104 Street and sit directly outside their classrooms.
+Students in 1st and 2nd Grade will enter via 104th Street and sit directly outside their classrooms.

-Students in Second Grade and Forth Grade are to line up under the Basketball Courts.
-Students in Third Grade and Fifth Grade are to line up under the PE Shelter in the morning at 8:15 AM.
+Students in 3rd Grade through 5th Grade will report to the PE shelter.
 Teachers in these grades will pick up their individual classes at 8:20 AM and walk them to their room.